ritajyx/ritajyx/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Rita, a rising sophomore student at UBC!
+I'm Rita, a rising junior student at UBC!
 Current status: reading lots about leadership, microbiology, and philosophy – also in the mood to learn some economics! :)

 - 🔭 I’m currently working on: financial management & personal creative projects